Super-Yojan/iReuse/README.md

 # iReuse

-A webapp that let's you upload a picture of things that you don't use or want to throw away, and gives you a lit of things that you can do with it, and if you don't find anything useful, give it to people who wants it.
+*This is a web app that lets you upload a picture of an item that you don't use or throw away, and gives you a list of things that you can do with it.
+If you don't find anything useful, you will be able to give it to another person who wants it, allowing for less waste and making Earth a Better place.

-This will help lower the waste and make Earth a Better place.
+*This will help lower the waste and make Earth a Better place.

 ---

 # How it works?

-* It works using a image classifier that takes in a picture that you upload and and returns what the image is.
+* It works using a image classifier that takes in a picture that you upload and then it will retun what the image is.
 * There's a crawler that crawls the internet to find ways to reuse old items, and indexes it based on the time, and money it takes to reuse it.
 * Then it displays the result to the user based on that weight.